-Chefchaouen is famed as the Blue Pearl of Morocco for its dreamlike blue and white maisons and avenues.
+Chefchaouen is famed as the Blue Pearl of Morocco for its dreamlike blue and white Maisons and avenues.
 The blue color of the medina (a special kind of city in areas nearby) has been a mystery people talking about for years.
 It is the enigma that gives Chefchaouen its glamour like a region of sky kingdom, making it a fixed admired tourist destination.
 But it is not all this medina offers.
 This medina represents different categories of enjoyable attractions for various tastes in globe-trotting.
-Opposed to the Arabic and French languages being more common in the rest of the country, some information about Spanish may bring you a deeper experience of your travel to Chefchaouen.
+As opposed to the Arabic and French languages being more common in the rest of the country, some information about Spanish may bring you a deeper experience of your travel to Chefchaouen.

 Why So Blue?

 White-washed structures of Spanish and Moorish architecture are not rare in this area.
 The shades of blue are the reason for the uniqueness of this medina.
 People tried different ways to solve the mystery of striking blue walls.
 As the color blue represents the sky according to Jewish belief, Jewish communities use this color frequently for painting things like fabrics, utensils, and walls!

 Not only jews paint their walls blue, and other residents enumerate cooling the residence and repelling mosquitoes as the reasons for painting their houses blue.
 There are also some whom the blue color of the walls reminds them of the deep blue of the Mediterranean Sea or the Ras el-Maa Waterfall, where the locals get their drinking water from.
 The aesthetical reason for this phenomenon should not be underestimated.
 As it is a unique property for this medina, it helps prosperity of tourism here.
 Anyways, wandering in the dreamy blue avenues of this medina is an extraordinary experience.
 If you are a cat person, you can enjoy spotting spoiled cats in the streets.